-Another one.
-Another mass shooting occurred in a school taking away 17 innocent lives.
-Yes, the shooter was a man.
-Yes, the tragedy took place in America.
+If you are reading this, it means that there’s another mass shooting occurred.
+The shooter was probably a man and the tragedy probably took place in America.
 We should not be surprised: mass shootings and toxic masculinity are the legacy of American culture.

 Entertainment plants the seed of violence in boys’ psyche.